Baqiwaqi/astro-personal-blog/src/content/blog/mastery.md

 ---
-title: Tailwind Typography Plugin
+title: 'Mastery'
+description: 'The Key to Success and Long-Term Fulfillment'
+pubDatetime: 2022-02-14T02:05:51Z
-author: Sat Naing
+author: Tim Bouma
 postSlug: first-blog
-pubDatetime: 2022-07-05T02:05:51Z
-featured: true
+featured: false
 draft: false
 tags:
    - TypeScript
    - Astro
 ogImage: ''
-description: 'EXAMPLE POST: About Tailwind Typography Plugin and how you can use it effectively.'
 ---

+# The Key to Success and Long-Term Fulfillment

 Mastery is a journey that requires more than just knowledge and technical expertise.
 Patience and empathy are also important characteristics that are essential to the mastery journey.
 According to the passage, the true face of mastery is relaxed and serene, and the path of mastery exists only in the present moment.
 This means that it is important to be fully present and dedicated to the task at hand, without being overly attached to the outcome.